 Some facial sunscreens even contain components that will enhance your skin while protecting it.
 To find these, look for labels that include antioxidant ingredients.

 While your face is more exposed to the elements daily, your body needs its fair share of protection as well.
-We already know we should protect our body on beach days, but it’s important to protect skin everywhere daily.
-Using a daily body moisturizer with a SPF 30 or higher is an easy way to add sun protection into your daily routine to ensure full protection.
+We already know we should protect our bodies on beach days, but it’s important to protect skin everywhere daily.
+Using a daily body moisturizer with an SPF 30 or higher is an easy way to add sun protection into your daily routine to ensure full protection.

 Other sunscreen options

 Another inexpensive option for sun protection our dermatologists recommend is clear zinc 50.
 You can find clear zinc 50 at most drugstores for under $10.
-Unlike many chemical sunscreens, zinc oxide protects against UVA and UVB rays and can be used as a natural, non-toxic sunscreen to prevent sunburns.
+Unlike many chemical sunscreens, mineral sunscreens protect against UVA and UVB rays and can be used as a natural, non-toxic sunscreen to prevent sunburns.

-For more information about dermatologist-recommended sunscreens or to book your skin cancer screening appointment, please contact one of our three Midlands locations.
+For more information about dermatologist recommended sunscreens or to book your skin cancer screening appointment, please contact one of our four Midlands locations.